phanker/sui-game-finger-guessing/README.md

 You can discover the result of game on the Events,which is a part of entire log.

-`The Events log contain completed information.You can get the specific result of game via observing 'parsedJson' field.
+`The Events log contain completed information.You can get the specific result of game via observing 'parsedJson' field.The game has three outcomes: 'dogfall', 'you win', and 'you lose'.

 Below is the full Events log